fahadimran7/fahadimran7/README.md

 - 👨‍💻 I'm a Frontend Engineer from Islamabad, Pakistan.
 - 🏫 Bachelors in Software Engineering from SEECS, [NUST](https://nust.edu.pk/).
-- 👀 I’m interested in App Development, Design Patterns & UX Design.
+- 👀 I’m interested in Frontend Web and App Development.
-- 🚀 I’m currently exploring Flutter & React.
+- 🚀 I’m currently exploring Next.js and React Native.
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/fahadimran7/)

 ### ✅ Tools and Technologies